naoki-egami/exr/README.md

 two benchmarks 0.14 and 0.57).

 The covariate profiles provide further intuitive understanding.
-The first two columns show the means and standard devariations of covariates in the experimental sample.
-The third and fourth columns show the means and standard devariations of covariates in the population with the T-PATE equal to zero.
+The first four columns show the means and standard devariations of covariates in the experimental sample and in the population with the T-PATE equal to zero.
 The last column shows the standardized difference in means of covariates.
 If the population with the zero T-PATE has similar means of covariates to those of the experimental sample, this